RebelusQuo/sprite-anywhere/src/metroid3/samus/sheet_commentry.md

 - `layout`
   The row, column position of the image on the sprite sheet.
 - `scale`
-  ?
+  Integer up scale when rendered in the sprite sheet.
 - `shift`
-  ?
+  Vertical shift for the purpose of alignement in the sprite sheet (applied after `scale`).
 - `spacing`
-  Extra distance to the next image along the horizontal axis.
+  Extra distance to the next image along the horizontal axis (negative on the left side, positive on the right side).
+  Assumed to be zero if missing, not accessed from a parent.
 - `dimensions`
   The main dimensions of this image around an origio which denote the middle of the sprite in-game.
 - `dimensions+`